 "Qualifying turnover" is different from a registered micro business' "taxable turnover", which is the amount upon which the turnover tax is payable.
-"Qualifying turnover" is defined as the total receipts derived by the person from carrying on any business activities, but excluding:
+"Qualifying turnover" is defined as the total receipts derived by the person from carrying on any business activities, but excluding - b) Taxable turnover

-- Any amounts of a capital nature received from conducting business, for example, an amount received from the sale of equipment that was used in the business - Any amounts received by or accrued to a small, medium- or micro-sized enterprise from a small business funding entity or government grants which are exempt from income tax.
+- any amounts of a capital nature received from conducting business, for example, an amount received from the sale of equipment that was used in the business. - any amounts received by or accrued to a small, medium or micro-sized enterprise from a small business funding entity or government grants which are exempt from income tax.